 As a first step, please log in to App Store Connect and navigate to Users and Access.
-Select the Keys tab and choose In-App Purchase as the Key Type, that is specified on the left hand side.
+Select the Keys tab and importantly choose In-App Purchase as the Key Type, which is specified on the left side.
 Then click on the Add (+) button.

 Enter a name for the key.
 The name is for your reference only and isn’t part of the key itself.

 After entering a name for the key and clicking Generate, the page will display the key's name, key ID, download link, and other relevant details.

 After generating your API key, App Store Connect lets you download the private half of the key your key.
 The private key is only available for download a single time.
 So simply click on Download In-App Purchase Key button.

 You also need to copy the values of Issuer ID and Key ID field values from this screen.

 After completing the necessary setup steps in App Store Connect, the next step is to upload the In-App Purchase Key to Adapty.